Work & docs · 2026 comparison

 Which should you choose?

 Pick Notion if you fit its sweet spot: Documentation-heavy teams, product teams that want a custom wiki, and personal-knowledge-management power users.
 Notion is the better workspace when flexibility matters more than agentic depth.
 Pick Tally if you're closer to Solo operators, indie hackers, and small teams whose form needs are simple and budget is the constraint.
 Tally is the right tool when free is the right price.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Notion and Tally to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Notion and Tally to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked